 The day-to-day running of the Academy Trust's academies is funded by revenue income.
-Revenue income for the year amounted to ± 27.44 m compared to ± 23.81 m in the prior year.
-The increase is partly attributable to full year income for the three academies which joined in 2021/22 and partly due to general funding increases.
-Most of this revenue income is detailed in note 7, funding for educational operations, which shows that much of the increase relates to the rise of ± 2.02 m in core General Annual Grant funding.
-2022/23 has also seen the new Mainstream schools additional grant, a boost of ± 311 k.
+Revenue income for the year amounted to ± 30.39 m compared to ± 27.44 m in the prior year.
+Most of this revenue income is detailed in note 6, funding for educational operations, which shows that much of the increase relates to the rise of ± 2.15 m in core General Annual Grant funding.
+There have also been rises in pupil premium and 16 to 19 core funding over the past year.

-The SoFA shows total expenditure for the year of £28.85m leaving net expenditure for 2022/23 of £53k.
+The SoFA shows total expenditure for the year of £31.29m leaving net expenditure for the year of £8.71m.